MARINE DEBRIS

 Training aim and objectives

-The aim of the training programme is to enhance the knowledge, skills, and capacities across all levels of AMUSE project partner organizations to tackle waste management challenges in medium-sized touristic cities in ASEAN.
+The aim of the training programme is to enhance the knowledge, skills, and capacities across all levels of ASEAN Municipal Solid Waste Management Enhancement (AMUSE) project partner organizations to tackle waste management challenges in medium-sized touristic cities in ASEAN.

 Participants to the training will attain the following outcomes: